History of Jim Clyburn in Timeline

 In November 2024, Jim Clyburn won re-election with 59.5% of the vote.

-In 2024, Jim Clyburn expressed his support for President Joe Biden pardoning Donald Trump for his felony indictments.
+In 2024, Clyburn expressed his support for President Joe Biden potentially pardoning Donald Trump for his felony indictments.

 2024: Awarded Presidential Medal of Freedom

-In 2024, Jim Clyburn was awarded the Presidential Medal of Freedom by President Joe Biden.
+In 2024, Clyburn was awarded the Presidential Medal of Freedom by President Joe Biden.

-In 2024, despite calls for Biden to withdraw, Jim Clyburn supported Biden's 2024 presidential campaign and indicated he would support Vice President Kamala Harris if Biden were to withdraw, which eventually came to happen.
+In 2024, amidst calls for Biden to withdraw from his 2024 presidential campaign, Clyburn stated his support for Biden, but also that he would back Vice President Kamala Harris as the Democratic presidential candidate if Biden were to withdraw, which eventually came to happen.

-In 2024, the Supreme Court made a ruling siding with the State over the NAACP case, filed as Alexander v.
-South Carolina State Conference of the NAACP.
+In 2024, during the Supreme Court term, a ruling was made siding with the State of South Carolina regarding the redistricting case.